What is Business Intelligence? The ABCs about BI

 Business Intelligence (BI) helps decision makers understand how their business is performing.
-For many years, Phocas customers implemented BI predominately to generate revenue.
+For many years, Phocas customers have implemented BI predominately to generate revenue.
 Recently we're seeing a shift in the BI strategy to help people recognize real-time financial performance, reduce costs and improve operational efficiencies.
 This blog goes back to the basics of Business Intelligence to help business leaders understand the many uses of BI for their business.

 A: About BI